New Life Church

 Kimm Jacobson and Todd Cole passed out Gideon New Testaments and shared the gospel with four receptive boys on a hot evening during Five Day Club.

 Maintaining equipment is very important on the farm.
 Cal is a chip off the old block.
-His dad is a farmer--and a full time mechanic for a local implement dealer.
+His dad is a farmer.

 Farmers around here are always asking questions.
 Most of them have to do with ways